explore our services

 Customer Service Calls

-A great source to dig into during a discover is the customer service log, if available.
-Knowing how to read between the lines, User Experience experts can decipher personal complaints from real platform issues.
+A great source to dig into during a discovery, if available, is the customer service log.
+User experience experts know how to read between the lines, and can decipher personal complaints from real platform issues.
 When going through logs, UXers will look for patterns and noise around specific issues.
 Often customer calls reveal existing platform bugs, but many times they lead to UX issues experienced along the way.

 Reviewing Open Bug Reports and Requests